plomino/PlominoDoc/docs/build.rst

 You can generate a view automatically from a form:

 - Go to the ``frmBook`` form, and
-- click on *Generate view* in the Design portlet on the left.
+- click on :guilabel:`Generate view` in the :guilabel:`Design` portlet on the left.

 This generates a view which:

 - selects all the documents that were created or last edited using the ``frmBook`` form,
-- creates a column for each field on the form (file attachments and rich text fields are skipped), and it also
+- creates a :guilabel:`column` for each field on the form (file attachments and rich text fields are skipped), and it also
-- inserts an *Add new* action.
+- inserts an :guilabel:`Add new` action.

 .. image:: images/build-12.png

-The columns can be re-ordered by drag-and-drop in the *Contents* tab.
+The columns can be re-ordered by drag-and-drop in the :guilabel:`Contents` tab.
 The column labels can also be changed.

 Add a view manually